-Despite hype, costly prostate cancer treatment offers little relief from side effectsDecember 13th, 2012 in Cancer /
+Despite hype, costly prostate cancer treatment offers little relief from side effectsDecember 13, 2012 in Medicine & Health / Cancer

 Prostate cancer patients receiving the costly treatment known as proton radiotherapy experienced minimal relief from side effects such as incontinence and erectile dysfunction, compared to patients undergoing a standard radiation treatment called intensity modulated radiotherapy (IMRT), Yale School of Medicine researchers report in the Journal of the National Cancer Institute.